 Five of the City's six middle school buildings are some of the oldest buildings in the City's portfolio.
-Constructed in 1916, Esek Hopkins is the oldest of the City's middle schools, yet based on its score, has maintained eligible Energy Star certification since 2012.
+Constructed in 1916, Esek Hopkins is the oldest of the City's middle schools, yet based on its score, has maintained eligible ENERGY STAR certification since 2012.
 This has been the result of targeted energy efficiency improvements such as HVAC controls upgrades, steam trap replacement, and LED lighting.
-For 2019, DelSesto Middle School's Energy Star score again came in just below the eligibility mark at 73, down from a 74 last year.